-- ▷ Assume you have finished exploring the branch at 1 and obtained the best value from it as bound. - \triangleright You now search the branch at 2 by first searching the branch at 2.1. - \triangleright Assume branch at 2.1 returns a value that is \leq bound. - ▶ Then no need to evaluate the branch at 2.2 and all later branches of 2, if any, at all. - \triangleright The best possible value for the branch at 2 must be \leq bound. - ▶ Hence we should take value returned from the branch at 1 as the best possible solution.
+- ▷ Assume you have finished exploring the branch at 1 and obtained the best value from it as bound. - \triangleright You now search the branch at 2 by first searching the branch at 2.1. - \triangleright Assume branch at 2.1 returns a value that is \leq bound. - ▶ Then no need to evaluate the branch at 2.2 and all later branches of 2, if any, at all. - \triangleright The best possible value for the branch at 2 must be \leq bound. - \triangleright Q: what should be the returned value for the branch at 2?